 When you join Wellbeing Club you can access:

 Schools and colleges are now being encouraged, by the DfE, to BOOK courses.
-While the DfE grant system is being set up, the DfE have advised (that providing you meet eligibility criteria stipulated by the DfE) you will be guaranteed the ability to claim back £1,200 to cover the costs of the course and support the lead.
+The funding is NOW OPEN.
+You can apply for your SMHL course grant funding here.
+Providing you meet eligibility criteria stipulated by the DfE) you will be guaranteed the ability to claim back £1,200 to cover the costs of the course and support the lead.

 Only one third of schools in the UK will be able to access the funding this academic year, so it is likely to get snapped up quickly.
 If you know which course you would like to do and it is on the approved quality assured list feel confident to go a head and book.

 Only state schools in England will be eligible to access the DfE funding: it will not apply to independent schools.

 Your school must also have made a commitment to prioritising mental health and developing a whole school approach.